dollaratbrp/optimus/README.md

 ## Usage
 Program can be run by clicking on `run_optimus.py` at the following path : **S:\Shared\Business_Planning\Tool\Plant_to_plant\Optimus**

-An interface will open and allow user to select among three different modes of operations
+An interface will show up and allow user to select among three different modes of operations

 1. **P2P Full Process**
 2. **Fast Loads**